UKGovLD/registry-core/doc/notes.md

    * Change registration code to include other axioms in the definition graph?
 Basically remove the RegisterItem (if any) from the graph and keep the rest ?

    * Search should include search over federated endpoints
-   * Likewise entity lookup needs to check contained federated endpoints, possibly better done via cache than live

    * Validation of delegation record needs to include testing have pair sp or po

    * Table view of delegated register should probably do server side paging and sorting
    * Cache management of delegated registers needs work, in fact all of cache management needs work - doesn't function through UI-

 ## UI Stack

-   * Adminstration interfaces for registers and items
-   * separate 'add' UI with both forms and upload-based entry
-   * Support for simple batch uploading
    * faceted filter on search results
-   * browsing of non-registered entities which are/could be in a local ontology cache
    * inject resource labels into results models, need a label utility (caching?) which handles that and knows about prefixes and registered ontologies
-   * SPARQL form
    * show register at an earlier time - would be nice to have a timeline widget for this
    * do a favicon
-   * separate delegated areas from members/subregisters list

 ## Extensions